wjgilmore/Carb/README.md

 	$ git clone git@github.com:wjgilmore/carb.git

-If you haven't yet availed yourself to the awesomeness that is Git and GitHub, then you can download a zip file.
+If you haven't yet availed yourself to the awesomeness that is Git and GitHub, then you can download a zip file by clicking the `ZIP` button located at the top of the project's GitHub repository page.

 Then add `carb` to your PHP `include_path`.
 Open your `php.ini` file, and locate the `include_path` directive.
 Add the path to the newly downloaded `carb` directory, as demonstrated here: